cilium/design-cfps/cilium/CFP-32759-cilium-mtls-via-mtls-agent.md

 * Flexibility - The mTLS agent could enforce network policies that are dependent on destination service VIP.

 A generic mechanism could be added to this design which allows for passing arbitrary fixed size metadata (such as the Service VIP) between the kernel and user-space enabling the mTLS agent to provide service based capabilities in addition to mTLS.

+## Future Milestones

+This CFP primarily outlines the supported functionality for an MVP Cilium mTLS Agent solution.
+There are several intended enhancements that we would like to explicitly call out in this CFP.

+### Deferred Milestone 1: Enhanced Policy Enforcement

+_TODO Description of deferred milestone_

+### Deferred Milestone 2: Service VIP

+_TODO Description of deferred milestone_

+### Deferred Milestone 3: Observability

+_TODO Description of deferred milestone_